Overfishing has become catastrophic.

-Let’s start with fecal contamination.
-The massive amount of feces produced by fish in these farms upsets the natural balance of the aquatic ecosystem.
+Let’s start with faecal contamination.
+The massive amount of faeces produced by fish in these farms upsets the natural balance of the aquatic ecosystem.
 In some cases, the huge amount of fish excrement settling below fish cages has actually caused the ocean floor to rot.

 Then there’s disease.
 Containing so many fishes on these farms means they are prone to disease.
 In Scotland, for example, lice infests nearly half the salmon trapped in these sea prisons.

 More and more chemicals and antibiotics are being used on fish farms to try and (unsuccessfully) control the spread of infectious diseases.
 Dead fish carcasses and uneaten antibiotic-laden fish feed – as well as being major threats to human health – pollute the coastal areas that surround these farms.